Double Upright AFO gets patient back on his feet

-Mr. Harrell, a 50-year-old diabetic.
-He presented with a very unstable gait and had been previously diagnosed with left foot drop secondary to a stroke and leaving him with left side paralysis.
-Mr. Harrell would his arms for balance while ambulating, and had experienced a number of falls.
+Mr. Harrell, a 50-year-old diabetic, presented with a very unstable gait and had been previously diagnosed with left foot drop secondary to a stroke and leaving him with left side paralysis.
+Mr. Harrell would use his arms for balance while ambulating, and had experienced a number of falls.

 The Double Upright AFO will be attached to the diabetic shoe which allows for edema and protects the diabetic foot from any shear forces.
-His chronic diabetic neuropathic condition requires extra depth shoes and custom diabetic inserts to accommodate his deformed feet.
+His diabetic neuropathic condition requires extra depth shoes and custom diabetic inserts to accommodate his misshapen feet.
 The AFO will also protect his de-sensitized feet from repetitive stress and irritation – something his current shoes were not providing.

-Mr. Harrell has been wearing the double upright AFO for a few weeks now and it has boosted his confidence.
+Mr. Harrell has been wearing the Double Upright AFO for a few weeks now and it has boosted his confidence.
 He has been very satisfied with the progress he has made toward resuming his normal walking routine.